oshawa-connection/RTree/readMe.md

-My terrible first ever project in C.
+My terrible first ever project in C, with C++ for testing.